delfick/harpoon/README.rst

 And then we can do things like::

   # Run the default command in the image
-  $ harpoon --task run --image myapp
+  $ harpoon run myapp

   # Make the image and start an interactive bash shell in it
-  $ harpoon --task ssh --image myapp
+  $ harpoon ssh myapp

 And harpoon will make sure things are cleaned up and no longer on your system when you quit the process.

-The minimum you need in the options is the commands to be run in a Dockerfile.
+The only required option for an image is ``commands`` which is a list of commands as what you would have in a Dockerfile.

-If you supply a string, that string will be placed as is in the Dockerfile that we end up creating the image from.
-See https://docs.docker.com/reference/builder/ for what commands are available in docker files.

 Modified file times
 -------------------